 - Alignment with Major and Academic Goals

-When preparing to study abroad, it is essential to consider how the program aligns with your principal and your academic goals.
-Your study abroad experience should seamlessly integrate with your principal and academic aspirations.
-Research universities and programs renowned for their excellence in the chosen field ensure that the coursework abroad adds value to your degree and future career prospects.
+The second factor to consider when planning to study abroad is whether your program aligns with your academic major and goals.
+When preparing to study overseas, it is essential to consider how the program aligns with your primary academic goals.
+Your study abroad experience should seamlessly integrate with your principal and educational aspirations.
+Research universities and programs renowned for their excellence in the chosen field, ensuring that the coursework abroad adds value to your degree and future career prospects.

 - Financial Considerations and Scholarships

 The third factor that American students should consider when applying to study abroad is finances.
-Finances play a significant role in choosing whether or not to study overseas or where to study abroad.
-As American students, we know all too well the gravitas of paying for school.
-One of the number one reasons American students do not study abroad is because they think it is expensive and want to avoid taking on more loans to study abroad.
-That is why evaluating the total cost, including tuition, accommodation, travel, and living expenses, is imperative when you decide to study abroad.
+Finances play a significant role in determining whether to study abroad and where to do so.
+As American students, we are all too aware of the financial burden of attending school.
+One of the main reasons American students do not study abroad is that they believe it is expensive and wish to avoid accumulating more loans.
+That is why evaluating the total cost, including tuition, accommodation, travel, and living expenses, is crucial when deciding to study abroad.
 Exploring scholarships, grants, and financial aid options can help alleviate the financial burden and make the experience more accessible.
-A future post will discuss different scholarship opportunities that lessen the financial burden of studying abroad.
-However, here are three ways to participate in a program with less financial burden.
+Here are three ways to participate in a program with less financial burden.

 - Faculty-Led Programs

-If this is your first time traveling, faculty-led programs are great ways to embark on a study abroad program.
+If this is your first time traveling, faculty-led programs are an excellent way to embark on a study abroad experience.
 The programs are during Winter, spring, or summer break.
-Professors run faculty-led programs, and they have a specific goal.
-So, a history professor can create a program for Egypt to study the pyramids, or an environmental professor can create a program for Hawaii to study the coral reefs so students interested in these topics can sign up for those trips.
-Faculty-led programs are a perfect study abroad program opportunity for students in those specific majors, students who cannot go to a semester abroad or an academic abroad because of how strict their majors are, and students who are not comfortable going abroad alone.
+Professors lead faculty-led programs, each with a specific goal.
+For instance, a history professor can create a program for students to study the pyramids in Egypt, or an environmental professor can create a program for students to study the coral reefs in Hawaii, allowing interested students to sign up for those trips.
+Faculty-led programs offer a perfect study abroad opportunity for students in specific majors, those who cannot attend a semester abroad or an academic abroad due to their majors’ strict requirements, and students who are not comfortable traveling abroad alone.
+Here is a list of my university’s Faculty-led initiatives as an example.

-Another reason why faculty-led programs are outstanding is because they are cheaper.
-You can afford it by applying for internal scholarships from the different offices on your campus.
-Because host universities in different countries host faculty-led programs, there are instances where they will cover some of the expenses for you.
+Another reason faculty-led programs are outstanding is that they are more affordable.
+You can afford it by applying for internal scholarships offered by various offices on your campus.
+Because host universities in other countries host faculty-led programs, there are instances where they will cover some of the expenses for you.
 My first trip abroad to China was through a faculty-led program.
 The Chinese program covered the visa application fee.
-Our Chinese department received some funds to cover our flight and accommodation at East China Normal University in Shanghai.
-I received internal scholarships from the international office at my Alma mater, the Office of Diversity, Inclusion and Equality, and the president’s office.
-Because of this, I was able to have my first experience studying abroad without any financial burden, which showed me that it is possible to have such experiences without breaking the bank.
+Our Chinese department has received funding to cover the costs of our flight and accommodation at East China Normal University in Shanghai.
+I received internal scholarships from the International Office at my Alma mater, the Office of Diversity, Inclusion, and Equality, and the President’s Office.
+Because of this, I was able to have my first experience studying abroad without any financial burden, which showed me that it is possible to have such experiences without incurring significant costs.

 - Direct Exchange